scipy-lectures/scientific-python-lectures/intro/pandas/0_6_more_pandas_methods_strings.md

 np.char.replace(country_codes_array, 'A', '!')
 ```

-Pandas deals with string data slightly differently to Numpy.
+Pandas deals with string data slightly differently to NumPy.
 The elements of the `.values` component of a Pandas Series can be operated on altogether by using the `.str.` accessor, to which we will now turn our attention.

 +++